 During a thorough consultation, you and Dr. Leber will discuss your concerns in regard to the aesthetic appearance and function of your nose.
 He will then formulate a treatment plan custom-tailored to fulfill your surgical expectations and attain a natural-looking result.
 Rhinoplasty is usually an outpatient procedure performed under general anesthesia.

-Depending on your unique facial anatomy and the details of your treatment plan, the surgery will utilize either the “closed” or “open” technique.
+Depending on your unique facial anatomy and the changes you wish to see, rhinoplasty will utilize either the “closed” or “open” technique.
 Closed rhinoplasty involves placing incisions within the internal nasal structure, while open rhinoplasty is performed by placing incisions between the nostrils.
+In most cases, open rhinoplasty is the best technique for more complex alterations to the nasal structure, such as decreasing the rate of projection in the nasal tip or revision rhinoplasty procedures.
+This incision allows easier access to the bone and cartilage of the nose, providing full visibility of the nasal framework.
+Closed rhinoplasty is usually better suited for primary rhinoplasty and cases that require minimal nose reshaping.
 Both incision locations can allow little to no visible scarring once fully healed.
-After the incisions are made, Dr. Leber can adjust the underlying bone and cartilage to provide the new framework for the nasal structure and achieve the desired cosmetic result.
+After the incisions are made, Dr. Leber can adjust the underlying bone and cartilage to provide the new framework for the nose and achieve the desired result.
 The rhinoplasty procedure usually takes one to two hours to complete, although the exact duration is dependent on the complexity of your treatment plan.

 For more information about the rhinoplasty procedure, or to schedule a consultation with Dr. Leber, please don’t hesitate to reach out to our practice today.